 Given the increasing prominence of mobile technology in developing countries, it is important to develop a better understanding of the economic impacts that this technology will have on the lives of its users.
-In this paper, we argue that by allowing for inexpensive interpersonal transfers, mobile phones can provide a new method for sharing risk.
-Since the alternative mechanisms used for interpersonal transfers are considerably slower and more expensive, this immediate influx of support may be of material consequence.
+In this paper, we argue that mobile phones can provide a new method for coping with unexpected shocks by facilitating communication and enabling long-distance interpersonal transfers.
+Since the alternative mechanisms used for remittances are considerably slower and more expensive, this immediate influx of support may be of material consequence.

 In the time that has passed since the 2008 earthquake, the landscape of mobile phone use in Rwanda has changed in important ways.
-The number of mobile-cellular telephone subscriptions per 100 inhabitants has climbed from less than 1 in 2002, to roughly 15 at the time of the earthquake, to nearly 57 in 2013 (ITU 2014).20 Thus, while the average mobile phone user in 2008 was roughly half as wealthy as the average Rwandan citizen in 2008 (Blumenstock & Eagle 2012), today the mobile phone subscriber base is more representative of the adult population of the country.
-Given the low transactions costs of phone-based transfers relative to existing alternatives, we expect the risk sharing benefits of the technology to continue to increase (Jack & Suri 2014).
+The number of mobile-cellular telephone subscriptions per 100 inhabitants has climbed from less than 1 in 2002, to roughly 15 at the time of the earthquake, to nearly 57 in 2013 (ITU 2014).
+Thus, while the average mobile phone user in 2008 was roughly half as wealthy as the average Rwandan citizen in 2008 (Blumenstock and Eagle, 2012), today the mobile phone subscriber base is more representative of the adult population of the country.
+Given the low transaction costs of phone-based transfers relative to existing alternatives, we expect the potential benefits of the technology to continue to increase.

-Moreover, over the past several years the primary Rwandan operator and several of its competitors have upgraded their network from a basic system for transferring airtime to a set of fully- fledged mobile money networks.
+Over the past several years, the primary Rwandan operator and several of its competitors have upgraded their network from a basic system for transferring airtime to a set of fully-fledged mobile money networks.
 Similar in features to the wildly popular M-Pesa network in neighboring Kenya, Rwandan mobile money networks allow for over-the-counter purchases, official re-conversion of airtime to cash by authorized agents, and several other value-added services.
-There are currently over a million active users of the mobile money network in Rwanda (Argent et al. 2013).
-While we have no data on mobile money usage, part of the reason why uptake has been so rapid in East Africa is that it functions as a system for remitting money to people located elsewhere.
+There are currently over one million active users of the mobile money network in Rwanda (Argent et al., 2013).
+While we do not have data on mobile money usage, part of the reason why uptake has been so rapid in East Africa is that it functions as a system for remitting money to people located elsewhere.
 This type of usage is analogous to the airtime transfer system we study.
 Thus, if the use of mobile money continues to spread, its scope for facilitating risk sharing across space will similarly continue to grow.
-Our study nevertheless suggests that the potential risk sharing benefits of mobile money may not be evenly distributed.
+Our study nevertheless suggests that the potential benefits of mobile technology may not be evenly distributed.
 There is a sharp divide between people who do and don't own mobile phones, and as we show, it is the wealthiest who are most likely to reap the benefits of phone-based transfers.
 Such evidence suggests that policies that more actively target poorer segments of the population, and which lower barriers to adoption and use, might better ensure that the potential benefits of mobile phones are realized by those with the greatest need.